deveshSingh06/Exploratory_Data_Analysis_EDA_on_IRIS_Data_Set/README.md

     - Violin Plots
 - Bivariate Analysis
   - An analysis performed on two variable(two features) is known as a bivariate analysis.
-  - The following plots fall under the univariate analysis:
+  - The following plots fall under the bivariate analysis:
     - Pair-Plots
     - Scatter Plots